The E1 starts in Detmold for a varied stage with many sights along the way.

 by Norbert Rother, Marie-Luise Großelohmann, Dieter Großelohmann

 Sources and copyrightGPX track coordinates: © OpenStreetMap contributors.
 Published under Open Database License (ODbL).

 Info: How can I use GPX files? (german language)

 Legally we have to tell you that we cannot be held responsible for the information supplied in the track.

-All services we provide are free.
-Nevertheless we would appreciate a small donation to honor our work.
+This download and many services I provide are free.
+Nevertheless I would appreciate a small donation to honor my work.
 You can use Paypal to do so.
 Thank you!